vladndd/projet_java/readme.md

 - **Methods:**
   - chooseNext(): Randomly selects the next node from possible outcomes.
   - checkNext(): Randomly checks the next node without advancing.
+  - addOutcome(Node node): Adds a possible outcome with a probability.
+  - getOutcomes(): Gets the possible outcomes with probabilities.

 ## DecisionNode